Crime in Norway: Crime dynamics

 In 2017, a Statistics Norway report on crime in Norway was ordered by the immigration minister Sylvi Listhaug.
-According to Statistics Norway, since there is a generally low proportion of crime across all resident populations, it limited the scope of the paper to figures for individual nations from which at least 4,000 immigrants lived in Norway as of January 1, 2010.
+According to Statistics Norway, since there is a generally low proportion of crime across all resident populations, it limited the scope of the paper to figures for individual nations from which at least 4,000 immigrants lived in Norway as of 1 January 2010.
 In the 2010–2013 period, the proportion of foreign-born perpetrators of criminal offences aged 15 and older per 1000 residents in Norway was found to be highest among immigrants from South and Central America (164.0), Africa (153.8), and Asia including Turkey (117.4), and lowest among immigrants from Eastern Europe (98.4), other Nordic countries (69.1), and Western Europe outside the Nordic region (50.7).
 This was compared to averages of 44.9 among native Norwegians and 112.9 among Norway-born residents with parents of foreign origin.
 Among individual countries of origin for which figures were provided, the estimated proportion of foreign-born perpetrators was highest among immigrants from Kosovo (131.48), Afghanistan (127.62), Iraq (125.29), Somalia (123.81), and Iran (108.60).
 Over-representation largely depended on variables such as gender and age structure (M2) and employment (M4), with residence (M3) having a negligible effect on the total.
 When adjusted for these variables, the unadjusted proportion (M1) of the foreign-born perpetrators of criminal offences during the same period dropped significantly in the adjusted estimates: Kosovo (113 M2; 106 M4), Afghanistan (93 M2; 85 M4), Iraq (102 M2; 92 M4), Somalia (102 M2; 89 M4), and Iran (98 M2; 91 M4).
 Immigrants from Poland were the only over-represented population for which all three adjustable variables, including residence, could explain their over-representation.

 According to Statistics Norway, as of 2015, a total of 260,868 persons residing in Norway incurred sanctions.
 Of these, most were citizens of countries in Europe (240,497 individuals), followed by Asia (2,899 individuals), Africa (2,469 individuals), the Americas (909 individuals), and Oceania (92 individuals).
 There were also 13,853 persons sanctioned who had unknown citizenship, and 149 persons sanctioned without citizenship.
 The five most common countries of origin of foreign citizens in Norway who incurred sanctions were Poland (7,952 individuals), Lithuania (4,227 individuals), Sweden (3,490 individuals), Romania (1,953 individuals) and Denmark (1,728 individuals).

 Drugs

-The Norwegian drug market is stable, with cannabis most commonly used and seized by law enforcement agencies, while amphetamines, MDMA, and other synthetic psychoactive substances and narcotic pharmaceuticals decrease in importance.
-There has been a sharp drop in heroin use.
-Cocaine remains more significant.
+The Norwegian drug market is stable, with cannabis most commonly used and seized by law enforcement agencies, while amphetamines such as MDMA, and other synthetic psychoactive substances and pharmaceuticals decrease in importance.
+There has been a sharp drop in heroin use, but cocaine remains more significant.

 In 2022, the Supreme Court found that drug addicts should be allowed to possess drugs without punishment.
-Subsequently, the Attorney General announced that possession of less than 5 grams of heorin, cocaine and amphetamine would not be pursued by the police or prosecution.
+Subsequently, the Attorney General announced that possession of less than 5 grams of heroin, cocaine and amphetamine would not be pursued by the police or prosecution.